Book The Wall: Andy Goldsworthy - Thames and Hudson

 Description

 In 1989, Andy Goldsworthy built his wall, which took a walk into the Grizedale Forest in Cumbria, drawing from the region's traditional walls.
 Now, supported by a team of wallers from Scotland and northern England, he created a successor at Storm King Art Center, a sculpture park in New York State—another agricultural landscape rich in stone walls.
 Goldsworthy's wall extends from an old, ruined wall he found there.
 First following the original foundations closely, his wall then describes a series of increasingly sensuous arabesques before plunging into the lake.
 Rising again on the other side, it heads straight for the grassy slope to stop the dead when it reaches the main highway.
 With the changing seasons, the wall also transforms.
-Heavily shaded in summer, subdued amidst a sea of yellow and brown leaves in autumn, it becomes almost calligraphic in winter, winding through bare trees and snow on the forest edge.
+Heavily shaded in summer, subdued amidst a sea of yellow and brown leaves in autumn, it possesses near calligraphic beauty in winter, winding through bare trees and snow at the forest's edge.

-The Thames & Hudson publishing house was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as cutting-edge scientific research, accessible to a broad audience.
+Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad public.
 To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

 Today, still an independent, family-owned company, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2,000 titles printed.
 It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 It is also expanding its list of children's books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.